 Slow Cooker Bean Soup Recipe with Quinoa & Sweet Potatoes

-- 1 lb. sweet potato, peeled and cut into 1/2-inch pieces
+- 1 pound sweet potato peeled and cut into 1/2-inch pieces

 - 1 cup dry quinoa

-- 1/2 tsp ground pepper (or more to taste)
+- 1/2 teaspoon ground pepper or more to taste

-- 6 1/2 cup low sodium vegetable broth
+- 6 1/2 cups low sodium vegetable broth

 - 2 cups spinach leaves